albertiaedev/python_scripts/README.md

 # Backend_Development
-In this repository I'll upload the first and simpliest code made for backend of apps.
+In this repository I'll upload the first and simplest code made for backend of apps.